fakesociety/Drone-Racing-RL/README.md

 ---

 <div align="center">
-Made with ❤️ and 🤖
+Made with ❤️ by fakesociety

 ⭐ Star this repo if you find it useful!
 </div>